jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 ![Apply Filters](TestResources/FilterPane1.gif)

+If a movie is not available in the initial data source in 'All Movies', searching for that movie by name will pull that movie from the __ API and add it to the offline source list

 - Test Clear Filters

 Clicking 'Clear Filters' removes selected options in the Filter Pane and unfilters the selected movie list in the List Pane